 - How to relax the habitual tensions and allow the proper muscles in the pelvis to function

 - Improved range of motion in the core

 - Visualizations and focuses while running to use the core

 - Homework to help you integrate the work we do in the class.

 The Workshop will include a combination of lecture, conceptual material, experiential exercises, videos, and how to transfer the material into your individual running form.
 We will start the workshop indoors working with various breathing and relaxation techniques to learn how to contact the deeper muscles, especially the low transverse abs, pelvic floor, and the psoas.
 We will then take this directly into the running gait, so each person has a chance to see how they will transfer these exercises into the running gait.
+There’s not a lot of running and you could also just be walking if you’re not running at the time of the workshop.
 Everyone will have an opportunity to observe improvements others make as well, giving you a wide range of impressions that facilitate the learning process.
 It’s a great learning tool to watch others because you can see the changes.
 Then we’ll wrap up the day with Q and A.